 The great news is that the two mortgage giants Fannie Mae and Freddie Mac, has brought the 3% down payment conventional loan program:

-- The 3% down payment conventional loan program was an extremely popular program
+- The 3% down payment first-time homebuyer conventional mortgage was an extremely popular program

 - But Fannie Mae and Freddie Mac discontinued it in 2014

 - Currently, to qualify for a conventional loan, a minimum of a 5% down payment is required